Click on a link to be taken to the entry below.

 - The college/school through which the student re-enters Purdue University Fort Wayne provides this option for eligible students.

 The academic-renewal option provides the eligible student in a participating college/school a review to exclude from the calculation of their cumulative GPA grades previously earned that are considered to be below “passing.”
-However, both these grades and the courses in which they were earned will remain on the official academic record.
+These grades and the courses in which they were earned will remain on the official academic record.
 The student must request this option andit must be exercised during the re-entry semester and can be employed only one time per student.
+Academic renewal does not impact the academic standing in place at the time the student departed from the university.
 Students interested in this option should contact the college/school that offers the degree program they are seeking.

 Students must be admitted to Purdue University Fort Wayne before they are eligible to register for classes.
-Admission applications may be obtained from the Admissions office (Walb Union 121, 260-481-6812 or 800-324-Purdue University Fort Wayne) or online at pfw.edu/admissions.
+Admission applications may be obtained from online at apply.pfw.edu/apply.
 Purdue University Fort Wayne admissions counselors are available to help with selections.
-Please call the Admissions office for a personal appointment.
+Please call the Admissions office at (260)-481-6812 for a personal appointment.
 Program-specific admission requirements may be imposed by schools/divisions and departments.
 Any such requirements become effective when published in the catalog or appropriate supplementary publications.
 Applicants should be aware that certain criminal convictions may result in ineligibility for admission to certain programs of study.

 Basic skills.
 As an applicant for regular admission to Purdue University Fort Wayne, students should already possess the following basic-level skills in reading, writing, and mathematics:

 Reading.
 Students should be able to identify the main and supporting ideas in moderately complex texts, identify the authors’ purposes, and evaluate the logic, accuracy, and value of their writing.
 Students should be able to recognize implications, inferences, and assumptions and to integrate information from their experience or reading with new information.